 - Make sure the engine is running when you check the transmission fluid level.

 - Do not overfill your transmission with fluid past the Max line as this can cause shifting problems and even damage your transmission.

-- Before you start the warm up trip follow the same steps in this guide to check that there is transmision fluid.
+- Before you start the warm-up trip follow the same steps in this guide to check that there is transmission fluid.
 The level should be in the C (cold) marks of the dipstick.

 Recommended Mitsubishi Transmission Fluid

 - Mitsubishi transmission fluid for the 3 and 4, and 5-speed automatic transmissions